My dream is to be the type of woman who can walk into a kitchen and whip up an amazing meal without a recipe. I am not that type of woman.

 2 tbsp. of vanilla extract

-2 frozen pie crusts (or make your own)
+2 frozen deep-dish pie crusts (or make your own)

 Steam or bake sweet potatoes until extremely soft.
 Remove sweet potato the skin.